Kittysplit/kittysplit-blog/_posts/2018-06-30-split-bills-share-expenses-spreadsheet.md

 we reveal which spreadsheet solutions we found best, we'd like to examine some of the disadvantages given above.

-There is one solution that has none of these advantages and guess what... it's the one we made!
+There is one solution that has none of these disadvantages and guess what... it's the one we made!
 [Kittysplit](https://kittysplit.com) ...
    * does not require a signup.
 No passwords and no usernames.
 You can start using it right away.